-Car shoppers with higher credit scores tend to have more financing options available to them, like longer terms and better rates from multiple lenders, regardless if a car is new or used, says Melinda Zabritski, Experian's senior director of automotive financial solutions.
+Car shoppers with higher credit scores tend to have more financing options available to them, like longer terms and better rates from multiple lenders, regardless if the car they purchase is new or used, says Melinda Zabritski, Experian's senior director of automotive financial solutions.

-If you're shopping around for a car, Montoya suggests checking your credit score at least a few months beforehand.
-If your score needs improvement, then you'll have time to try and bump it up and snag a better rate.
+If you're shopping around to buy a car, Montoya suggests checking your credit score at least a few months beforehand.
+If your score needs improvement, then you'll have some time to try and bump it up in order to try to snag a better rate.

 These steps can help:

 - Pay all your bills on time.
 Paying your credit card late is the No. 1 reason credit scores drop.
 Late payments on rent, utilities, and other bills can also drag down your score.
-One solution: Set up automated payments to avoid late payments and fees, and to save yourself time.
+One solution: Set up automated payments to avoid having late payments and fees show up in your credit history, and to save yourself time.

-- Next, keep your utilization rate, which is the ratio of how much you've spent on your credit card compared to how much you can spend (your credit limit), as low as possible, ideally below 30%.
+- Next, keep an eye on your credit utilization rate.
+That's the ratio of how much you have spent on your credit card compared to how much you can spend, or your credit limit, and you want the ratio to be as low as possible, ideally below 30%.
 For example, if your credit limit is $5,000 and your balance is $500, that gives you a low utilization rate of only 10%.
 Your utilization score is a good indicator of how much of a risk you are to prospective lenders, and how likely it is that you'll pay back any money you borrow.

-- Finally, if you can, pay off your credit card balance each month.
-That helps you establish a solid payment history.
+- Finally, if you can, pay off your credit card balance in full and on time each month.
+That helps you establish a solid payment and credit history.